Higher Symplectic Capacities and the Stabilized Embedding Problem for Integral Ellipsoids: Introduction

 Indeed, certain techniques which are available for studying four-dimensional embedding problems do not have a clear analogue in higher dimensions, and so it is interesting to understand how different the stabilized problem is from the four-dimensional one.
 For more about the stabilized problem, we refer the reader to \cite{Hind-Kerman_new_obstructions,Hind-Kerman_correction,CG-Hind_products,Ghost_stairs_stabilize,Mcduff_remark}, the references therein, and the discussion below.

 The embedding problem \eqref{eqn:stabprob} is already quite subtle when $X_1$ and $X_2$ are simple shapes, like {\bf ellipsoids}

 {\bf balls} $B(c) := E(c,c),$ {\bf polydiscs}

-and {\bf cubes} $C(c) := P(c,c).$ (Here, $\mathbb{C}^n$ is equipped with its standard symplectic form and we will write $\lambda \cdot E(a, b)$ for $E(\lambda a, \lambda b)$.)
+and {\bf cubes} $C(c) := P(c,c).$ (Here, $\mathbb{C}^N$ is equipped with its standard symplectic form.)
 For example, what is known about the stabilized ellipsoid-into-ball problem has a curious mix of rigidity and flexibility: much about this question remains unknown.
 In contrast, the stabilized polydisc-into-ball problem is completely solved \cite[Thm.
 1.3.5]{chscI} (for another approach see \cite{hist}) and the answer is described by a very simple function, namely a piecewise linear function with two pieces.

 The starting point for our investigations here is the stabilized ellipsoid-into-ellipsoid problem.
 This is a special case of Problem $44$ in the influential problem list \cite[Ch.
 14]{McDuff-Salamon} by McDuff and Salamon, which asks for a solution to the symplectic embedding problem for $2n$-dimensional symplectic ellipsoids: we can view stabilized ellipsoids as $2n$ dimensional ellipsoids with most arguments infinite.
 Consider the function $c^N_{b,ell}(a)$, defined to be the infimum, over $\lambda$, such that there exists an embedding